 Healthcare’s digital transformation is long underway, yet still lagging.
 Calls for better and more efficient care, therapies, and outcomes have never been louder and more insistent.
-The role of clinical data registries has never been more significant.
+The role of patient registries has never been more significant.

-A clinical data registry, also called a patient registry or disease registry, is an interactive database that collects, organizes, and displays health care information.
+A clinical data registry, sometimes referred to as patient registry or disease registry, is an interactive database that collects, organizes, and displays healthcare information.
 The purpose of a data registry is to evaluate and improve outcomes for a population defined by a particular condition, disease, or exposure.

 Specifically, registries use observational study methods to collect and harmonize data about the treatment, outcomes, and well-being of patients who receive care over time.
 They aggregate large data sets and analyze trends or patterns in treatments and outcomes.1

 Registries can serve many purposes and provide value for a variety of healthcare stakeholders.
 For example:

 - Physicians and other healthcare professionals use registries to evaluate available treatments, procedures, and therapies, and to understand how patients with different characteristics respond to various treatments.1